survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 To implement lazy loading, you will need to decide where to put the split point, put it there, and then handle the `Promise`.
 The basic `import` looks like `import('./asset').then(asset => ...).catch(err => ...)`.

 The nice thing is that this gives us error handling in case something goes wrong (network is down etc.) and gives us a chance to recover.
-We can also use `Promise` based utilities like `Promise.all` for composing more complicated queries.
+You can also use `Promise` based utilities like `Promise.all` for composing more complicated queries.

-In this case, we need to detect when the user selects the search element, load the data unless it has been loaded already, and then execute our search logic against it.
-Using React, we could end up with something like this:
+In this case, you need to detect when the user selects the search element, load the data unless it has been loaded already, and then execute our search logic against it.
+Using React, you could end up with something like this:

 **App.jsx**